-October 23vPPV booster dose for Aboriginal and Torres Strait Islander children aged 18-24 months living in NT, SA, QLD and WA ceased, following implementation of the 13vPCV catch-up program for children aged 12-35 months October 13vPCV replaced 10vPCV for use in the NT.
-A supplementary dose of 13vPCV was provided to those who had received the 10vPCV 2011 (cont.)
-October 13vPCV registered for use in adults aged ≥50 years December Resumption of the prevailing recommendations for revaccination with 23vPPV, with the exception that a 2nd dose is no longer recommended for non-Indigenous adults aged ≥65 years who do not have any conditions that predispose them to an increased risk of invasive pneumococcal disease September 13vPCV catch-up program ceased 2012 October Booster dose of 13vPCV recommended and funded for Aboriginal and Torres Strait Islander children at 12-18 months of age living in NT, QLD, SA and WA March List of high-risk medical conditions in a child or adult for which vaccination is recommended revised and split into two groups based on severity of risk (Category A - highest increased risk of invasive pneumococcal disease; Category B - increased risk of invasive pneumococcal disease) March A single dose of 13vPCV recommended for adults with a Category A high-risk medical condition, preferably as the 1st dose before 23vPPV or at least 12 months after a dose of 23vPPV (except stem cell transplant recipients, for whom 3 doses of 13vPCV recommended) March Recommendation on repeat dose of 23vPPV for children with pre-existing medical conditions who received a dose of 23vPPV at age 4-5 years clarified: 2013 For those with a Category A high-risk medical condition, a 2nd dose of 23vPPV recommended 5 years after the 1st and a subsequent dose 10 years after that For those with a Category B medical condition, a 2nd dose of 23vPPV recommended 10 years after the 1st dose March A single dose of 13vPCV recommended for children >5 years of age with a Category A high-risk medical condition if a dose of 13vPCV not previously received (except stem cell transplant recipients, for whom 3 doses of 13vPCV recommended).
-23vPPV recommended approximately 2 months later (if no previous dose received) or a minimum of 5 years after a prior 23vPPV dose March Advice provided that 1st dose of 13vPCV could be given as early as 6 weeks of age October Upper age for which 13vPCV registered for use in children extended to 17 years 2014 May Age for which 13vPCV registered for use extended in adults (now registered for use in children from 6 weeks of age and adults) 2018 July Schedule for routine childhood vaccination with 13vPCV changed from 3+0 at 2, 4 and 6 months of age to 2+1 at 2, 4 and 12 months of age.
-Schedule remained as 2, 4, 6 and 12 months (3+1) for Aboriginal and Torres Strait Islander children living in NT, SA, QLD and WA, and children with specified underlying medical conditions that predispose them to invasive pneumococcal disease List of risk conditions for which vaccination recommended expanded to include previous invasive pneumococcal disease infection in a child July Categories A and B risk group lists consolidated into single list of risk conditions 2020 List of risk conditions for which vaccination recommended expanded to include previous invasive pneumococcal disease infection in an adult
+Year Month Intervention October 23vPPV booster dose for Aboriginal and Torres Strait Islander children aged 18-24 months living in NT, SA, QLD and WA ceased, following implementation of the 13vPCV catch-up program for children aged 12-35 months October 13vPCV replaced the 10vPCV for use in the NT.
+A supplementary dose of 13vPCV was provided to those who had received the 10vPCV October 13vPCV registered for use in adults aged ≥50 years December Resumption of the prevailing recommendations for revaccination with 23vPPV, with the exception that a 2nd dose is no longer recommended for non-Indigenous adults aged ≥65 years who do not have any conditions that predispose them to an increased risk of invasive pneumococcal disease September 13vPCV catch-up program ceased 2012 October Booster dose of 13vPCV recommended and funded for Aboriginal and Torres Strait Islander children at 12-18 months of age living in NT, QLD, SA and WA 2013 March List of high-risk medical conditions in a child or adult, for which vaccination recommended, revised and split into two groups based on severity of risk (Category A - highest increased risk of IPD; Category B - increased risk of IPD) March A single dose of 13vPCV recommended for adults with a Category A high-risk medical condition, preferably as the 1st dose before 23vPPV or at least 12 months after a dose of 23vPPV (except stem cell transplant recipients for whom 3 doses of 13vPCV recommended) March Recommendation on repeat dose of 23vPPV for children with pre-existing medical conditions who received a dose of 23vPPV at age 4-5 years clarified: for those with a Category A high-risk medical condition, a 2nd dose of 23vPPV recommended 5 years after the 1st and a subsequent dose 10 years after that; for those with a Category B medical condition, a 2nd dose of 23vPPV recommended 5 years after the 1st March A single dose of 13vPCV recommended for children >5 years of age with a Category A high-risk medical condition if a dose of 13vPCV not previously received (except stem cell transplant recipients for whom 3 doses of 13vPCV recommended).
+23vPPV recommended approximately 2 months later (if no previous dose received) or a minimum of 5 years after a prior 23vPPV dose.
+March Advice provided that 1st dose of 13vPCV could be given as early as 6 weeks of age October Upper age for which 13vPCV registered for use in children extended to 17 years 2014 May Age for which 13vPCV registered for use extended in adults (now registered for use in children from 6 weeks of age and adults) 2018 July Schedule for routine childhood vaccination with 13vPCV changed from 3+0 at 2, 4 and 6 months of age to 2+1 at 2, 4 and 12 months of age.
+Schedule remained as 2, 4, 6 and 12 months (3+1) for Aboriginal and Torres Strait Islander children and children with specified underlying medical conditions that predispose them to invasive pneumococcal disease.